civicrm/civicrm-statistics/README.md

 # Other considerations
-You should run composer to download the project dependencies.
+You should run composer to download the project dependencies. civicrm-statistics.sh encapsulates all that is needed to update the statistics, run it daily with a cron job.
 The project file 'config.php' is not published as it contains sensitive data.
+Adapt from the template file.
 Each subdirectory might also contain:
  - a 'db_create.sql' for creating the tables it needs in the database
  - a 'refs' folder with links and/or documentation that helped in the development